johnfanv2/LenovoLegionLinux/README.md

 - script does not end with "fancurve set": maybe path to hwmon changed; Please report this

 Note:
-- **If you want to reset your fan curve, just toggle with Ctrl+Q the power mode or restart and everything is gone.**
+- **If you want to reset your fan curve, just toggle with Ctrl+Q or Fn+Q the power mode or restart and everything is gone.**
 - Currently, there is no GUI available.
 - Currently, the hardware resets the fan curve randomly or if you change power mode, suspend, or restart.
 Just run the script again.
 - You might want to create different scripts for different usages.
 Just copy it and adapt the values.